Receiver operating characteristic: History

 The ROC curve was first used during World War II for the analysis of radar signals before it was employed in signal detection theory.
-Following the attack on Pearl Harbor in 1941, the United States army began new research to increase the prediction of correctly detected Japanese aircraft from their radar signals.
+Following the attack on Pearl Harbor in 1941, the United States military began new research to increase the prediction of correctly detected Japanese aircraft from their radar signals.
 For these purposes they measured the ability of a radar receiver operator to make these important distinctions, which was called the Receiver Operating Characteristic.

 In the 1950s, ROC curves were employed in psychophysics to assess human (and occasionally non-human animal) detection of weak signals.
 In medicine, ROC analysis has been extensively used in the evaluation of diagnostic tests.
 ROC curves are also used extensively in epidemiology and medical research and are frequently mentioned in conjunction with evidence-based medicine.
 In radiology, ROC analysis is a common technique to evaluate new radiology techniques.
 In the social sciences, ROC analysis is often called the ROC Accuracy Ratio, a common technique for judging the accuracy of default probability models.

 ROC curves are widely used in laboratory medicine to assess the diagnostic accuracy of a test, to choose the optimal cut-off of a test and to compare diagnostic accuracy of several tests.

 ROC curves also proved useful for the evaluation of machine learning techniques.
 The first application of ROC in machine learning was by Spackman who demonstrated the value of ROC curves in comparing and evaluating different classification algorithms.

 ROC curves are also used in verification of forecasts in meteorology.

+Radar in detail

+As mentioned ROC curves are critical to radar operation and theory.
+The signals received at a receiver station, as reflected by a target, are often of very low energy, in comparison to the noise floor.
+The ratio of signal to noise is an important metric when determining if a target will be detected.
+This signal to noise ratio is directly correlated to the receiver operating characteristics of the whole radar system, which is used to quantify the ability of a radar system.